tlahin/roger_skyline_1/README.md

   **Enabling the Changes in Apache**

-  Enable mod_ssl (the Apache SSL module) and mod_headers, which is needed by some of the settings in our SSL snippet:
+  Enable mod_ssl (the Apache SSL module) and mod_headers, which is needed by some of the settings in your SSL snippet:

   `sudo a2enmod ssl` and `sudo a2enmod headers`.